joemullenix-ks/tfjs-node-grid-search/README.md

 //               to: node_modules\@tensorflow\tfjs-node\lib\napi-v6

-'use strict';

 import * as tngs from 'tfjs-node-grid-search';

+console.log('Welcome to TNGS!');

 //NOTE: We wrap the example in an async function, because tfjs's model fit
 //		is asynchronous.
 const main = async () => {
-  // First, we define the axes for our grid search (the supported axes are
+  // First, we define the axes for our grid search (the available axis types are
-  // enumerated in Axis).
+  // enumerated in Axis (with many more coming soon!)).
   // For each axis, we set a begin and end boundary, which are inclusive.
 We
   // also create a progression across that range, i.e. the values at which
   // we'll stop to train and test a model.